Lars Peter Nissen, Geneva

 Claudia Manili, Global Analysis Hub

 Claudia joined ACAPS in October 2017 in Geneva, and was deployed in Papua New Guinea, Mozambique and Bangladesh.
 She holds a Master’s of International Relations (Milan), a Master’s in International Humanitarian Action (Groningen / Aix-Marseille), and recently she specialised in Data Science (Milan).
 In the past she worked in project management and research and she gained field experience in several countries, such as Tanzania, Greece, Iraq and Ethiopia.

-Federica joined the ACAPS Afghanistan Analysis Hub as Senior Analyst in June 2022, after working for the ACAPS Cox's Bazar Analysis Hub as Information Analyst in April 2020.
+Federica joined the ACAPS Afghanistan Analysis Hub as Senior Analyst in June 2022, after working for the ACAPS Cox's Bazar Analysis Hub since April 2020.
 Before joining ACAPS, Federica worked as Information Manager for the UNHCR Regional Office for Southern Europe, the IFRC Regional Office for Europe and Central Asia, the Danish Refugee Council in Myanmar and as part of the Oxfam Global Humanitarian Team, with a focus on protection information management and community engagement.
 She holds an MA in International Cooperation and Development.